MarcEngrie/Scan-Network/README.md

 will run a full scan of the network 192.168.1.0/24 or with netmask "255.255.255.0".
 So from 192.168.1.1 to 192.168.1.254.
 All devices that reply to a ping, or apr-request if enabled in YAML-file, will be listed in a file called Scan-Network_192.168.1.txt.
 If they have a DNS-record in the DNS server used, a hostname will be added.
+Note to disable LISTSCAN in the YAML file.
 A second file Scan-Network_192.168.1.net is created listing all alive IP's with their hostname, if available, and their MAC-address.
 In the file you find a second list with all IP's (alive and not responding).
 So you can see what IPs are still available.

 You can edit the .txt file to add or correct as what needed.
 Then, rename it to Scan-Network_192.168.1.lst.